Dragoteryx/drg-music/README.md

 ``member`` represents the guild member that requested the file.
 ``filePath`` represents the path of the file to play.

-Emits an event ``added``, with the guild where the file was added along information about the file.
+Emits an event ``added``, with the guild where the file was added along with information about the file.

 #### Remove a Youtube video/file from the playlist
 ```js